jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 I love exploring other peoples' reading lists.
 Here’s my [own poorly organized list](/books).
 I find everyone keeps their reading lists in different formats on different platforms.
 Plaintext lists are nice but hard to parse.
 Spreadsheets are easy to parse but a pain to manage.
 Third-party services aren't interoperable, require logins, and are not future-proof.

 Part of the problem here is [metadata is hard](https://people.well.com/user/doctorow/metacrap.htm).
 Someone has to sit there and fill out the author, title, subtitle, summary, page count - and they’re probably not going to do it for free.
 Amazon is a good at it but, [Amazon is hostile to publishers](https://stallman.org/amazon.html#publishing).
 [Goodreads has much potential but seems to have stagnated](https://onezero.medium.com/almost-everything-about-goodreads-is-broken-662e424244d5).
-Linking to the book's Wikipedia entry would be my preference but I find only about 1 in 5 books I check for actually one.
+Linking to the book's Wikipedia entry would be my preference but I find only about 1 in 5 books I check for actually have one.

 Whatever this tool for managing my ever-growing reading list will be, it should:

 - Let me to compare my reading lists with someone else's to see overlap.
-I find this a wonderful way to spark conversation and find overlapping interests.
+I find this a wonderful way to spark conversation and find common interests.

 - Allow me to tag books instead of placing them into static lists (think clusters or tag clouds).